-Such a system is a direct democracy.
-"Demos" in Greek means "community" and "Kratos" ("Power") means "the role of deciding for others".
+Such a system is a "Direct Democracy".
+"Demos" in Greek means "community" and "Kratos" means "authority to decide".
 "Demos-Kratia" means "Community power" or "All citizens decide all policies".
 Such a system existed in ancient Athens some 2500 years ago and lasted for some 200 years.
-In the past it was impossible for millions of citizens to have a direct democracy because the technical means to enable millions of citizens to propose, debate, and vote, on policy proposals, and to count all votes quickly, did not exist.
-Therefore most people agreed that a few representatives would decide policies for all citizens.
-These few had political power while most citizens lacked it.
-Ancient Athens was exceptional as all its free men (but not women and slaves) decided themselves what their city should do.
+In the past it was impossible for millions of citizens to have a Direct Democracy because the technical means to enable millions of citizens to propose, debate, and vote, on policy proposals, and to count all votes quickly, did not exist.
+Therefore most people agreed that a few representatives would decide for all citizens.
+These few had political power while most citizens had no political power.
+Ancient Athens was exceptional as at least all its free men (but not women and slaves) decided themselves what their city should do.
 The number of free Athenian men was around 50,000, and the city was divided into 50 districts with 1000 citizens in each.
-They invented elaborate devices for voting and counting votes.
 In such a system no citizen decided for others.
 Each citizen had one vote and decided for himself only.
 This abolished "Power" in politics and eliminated corruption and conspiracies.
 Only those opposing democracy, who tried to overthrow it, resorted to conspiracy and corruption.

-Mass participation in public debates on policy in ancient Athens produced Philosophy, the Theatre, notions like Tragedy and Comedy, logical reasoning, critiques of Politics and of History, trial by jury, and even public debates on military strategy.
-These innovations were unique to Athenian democracy and although invented 2500 years ago, we still use them today.
-Most of our political concepts were invented by Athenian democracy.
-By contrast, in Sparta - not far from Athens, two kings ruled - without any public debates on policy - and therefore Sparta left no political heritage useful to us today.
+Mass participation in public debates on policy in ancient Athens gave birth to Philosophy, to the Theatre, to notions like Tragedy and Comedy, to logical reasoning, to critiques of Politics and of History, to trial by jury, and even to public debates on military strategy.
+These innovations were unique to the Athenian democracy and although invented 2500 years ago, we still use them today.
+Most of our political concepts were invented in ancient Athens.
+By contrast, in nearby Sparta - a mere 100 miles from Athens, two kings ruled - without any public debates on policy - and therefore Sparta left no political heritage useful to us today.
 Nor did Egypt, Babylon, India or China.

-Athenian democracy, despite its many advantages, had its hazards and difficulties, but the freedom its members enjoyed outweighed all of them.
+The Athenian system, as well as its many advantages, also had dangers and difficulties, but the freedom its participants enjoyed outweighs all of them.

 Today most people find the idea of a state where every citizen has the right to propose, debate, and vote on every policy, bizarre, impractical, and at best utopian.
-The following is intended to stimulate a re-thinking of this outdated response.
+The following is intended to stimulate a re-thinking of this automatic response.

 First of all it is necessary to realize that the modern electronic communication makes the participation of millions of citizens in decision-making technically feasible.
 The mobile telephone with a camera and a link to the Internet enables millions of citizens to vote by sending SMS messages, to have their IDs checked, and to add up all votes, in a matter of minutes.
 This is already done in TV programmes like "A star is born".
-People can vote on decisions by sending SMS messages and their "Bio-metric" ID (which will soon be part of every passport).
+People can vote on policy proposals by sending SMS messages and their "Bio-metric" ID (see the Internet).
+This will soon be part of every passport.
 A database of citizens' Biometric ID will enable instant identification.
 This will ensure that only citizens will vote and no one will vote twice.
-All the problems of sending, identifying, and adding up, millions of votes within minutes, can be solved by the electronic communication.
+Today all the problems of sending, identifying, and adding up, millions of votes within minutes, can be solved by the electronic communication.
 Many solutions already exist.
-Privacy can be protected.
-Technical obstacles to direct democracy (DD) that seemed insurmountable in 1968 have been overcome.
+Technical obstacles to Direct Democracy (DD) that seemed insurmountable in 1968 have been overcome.